- Synthetic data generation methods changed significantly with the advance of AI

 MOSTLY AI's synthetic data platform uses AI to do all the heavy lifting for test engineers by learning business rules and synthesizing entire databases.
 Register your free forever account and synthesize up to 100K rows of production-like data daily!

-Which data generation method should you choose?
+Which synthetic data generation method should you choose?
 Evaluation metrics 101

 The choice of method depends on the use case and should be evaluated - if possible - both by an expert on the data synthesis and by a domain expert, who is familiar with the data and its downstream usage.

-In addition to use-case-specific criteria, several general aspects can be used to evaluate and compare the different methods available.
+In addition to use-case-specific criteria, several general aspects can be used to evaluate and compare the different synthetic data generation methods available.

 - Computation: how much compute is needed to generate data or to build a model.